authelia/authelia/docs/suites.md

     authelia-scripts suites test

-Beware that the distributable version of Authelia is tested in that case.
-Don't forget to build Authelia including your patches before running the command.

-    # Build authelia before running the tests against the suite.
-    authelia-scripts build
-    authelia-scripts docker build

 ### Run tests in headless mode

+As you might have noticed, the tests are run using chromedriver and selenium.
+It means that the tests open an instance of Chrome that might interfere with your other activities.
-In order to run the tests in headless mode, use the following command:
+In order to run the tests in headless mode to avoid the interference, use the following
+command:

-    authelia-scripts suites test --headless
+    $ authelia-scripts suites test --headless

 ## Create a suite

-Creating a suite is as easy as creating a new directory with at least two files:
+Creating a suite is as easy.
+Let's take the example of the **Standalone** suite:

-* **environment.ts** - It defines the setup and teardown phases when creating the environment.
-The *setup* phase is the phase when the required components will be spawned and Authelia will start while the *teardown* is executed when the suite is destroyed (ctrl-c hit by the user) or the tests are finished.
+* **suite_standalone.go** - It defines the setup and teardown phases.
+It likely uses docker-compose to setup the ecosystem.
+This file also defines the timeouts.
-* **test.ts** - It defines a set of tests to run against the suite.
+* **suite_standalone_test.go** - It defines the set of tests to run against the suite.
+* **Standalone** directory - It contains resources required by the suite and likely mounted in the containers.

+A suite can also be much more complex like setting up a complete Kubernetes ecosystem.
+You can check the Kubernetes suite as example.